Seliah/thesis/config/README.md

 # config

-This folder contains configuration files for systemd.
-These ".service" files are "service unit" definitions.
+This folder contains configuration files for different programs

-These definitions describe long running processes that are supervised by systemd.
+The ".service" files are systemd "service unit" definitions.
+These definitions describe microservices/long running processes that are supervised by systemd.
 See <https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html>.
+With these definitions, the implemented programs can be deployed to run long term on any systemd-based system.

-With these definition, the implemented programs can be deployed to run long term on any systemd-based system.
+Also the HTOP config file (htoprc) is included to reproduce the metrics view.